Anomaly Detection for a Large Number of Streams: A Permutation-Based Higher Criticism Approach: Proof of the main results

 If there are no ties, the first inequality above is an equality, but with ties present the test becomes slightly more conservative.
 This argument is completely standard and for more details on permutation tests the reader is referred to \citep{MR2135927}.

 What remains to be proven is the behavior of the test under the alternative.
-Namely we must show that, provided $r$ is large enough (as stated in the proposition) then for any $\alpha>0$
+Namely we must show that, provided $r$ is large enough (as stated in the theorem) then for any $\alpha>0$

 For convenience, let $\pi$ be a uniformly distributed permutation of $\Pi$ and let this be independent from $\bX$.
 We can rewrite our permutation $p$-value as a conditional probability:

 To get a good upper-bound on the permutation $p$-value we use the following concentration inequality (see \cite{ShoWel} and \cite{arias-castro2018a}, for instance). \begin{lem}[Bernstein bound for sampling without replacement] Let $(Z_1,\dots,Z_m)$ be sampled without replacement from the set $\{z_1,\dots,z_n\}$.
 Define $z_{\text{max}} = \max_j\{z_j\}$, $\overline z = \frac{1}{n}\sum_{j=1}^nz_j$, $\overline Z = \frac{1}{m}\sum_{j=1}^n Z_j$ and $\sigma_z^2 = \frac{1}{n}\sum_{j=1}^n (z_j - \overline z)^2$.
 Then, for all $\tau \geq 0$: